conservationtechlab/matchypatchy/README.md

 _View Options_\
 Adjustments can be made to the **Maximum Number of Matches** shown for each image (within a sequence) and to the maximum distance threshold between the two images to qualify as a match.
-The Euclidean distance of the Match from the Query is displayed above the match image.
+The **Cosine** or **L2** distance of the Match from the Query is displayed above the match image.
+Select which distance metric to use in the dropdown.
 You must select **"Recalculate Matches"** if changes are made to either option in order to display those changes.\
 After matches are validated, you can **"Query by Individual"** to do quality control and ensure all images associated with an individual are indeed valid.\